xiao-mantou/GamingTweaks/Hardware (general)/Readme.md

 - See if you get a compromise between HZ, Color and viewing angle
 - Good reviews are coming from professional sites like [prad.de](https://www.prad.de/), [TFT Central](http://www.tftcentral.co.uk/) or [ExpertReviews](https://www.expertreviews.co.uk/accessories/pc-monitors).
 - Make sure that you correctly [calibrate your Monitor](https://www.digitaltrends.com/computing/how-to-calibrate-your-monitor/).
 In case that you can effort a hardware Colorimeter such as the [i1Display Pro](https://www.xrite.com/categories/calibration-profiling/i1display-pro) prefer this instead.

+### Performance Monitor (perfmon.exe) + Windows Memory Diagnostic (mdsched.exe)

+Windows has an integrated Performance Monitor program which checks (together with Eventmgr.msc) your OS/Hardware for problems, you should not disable it - since there are no noticable performance improvements, keep an eye on it here and then to quickly check if there are failures or other problems.
+It is not necessary to install third-party tools such as HWInfo or AIDA (but in can help in case you quickly want to get a _better_ overview).